The 2016 Data Visualization Format of the Year (Third Place): Brand Style Guides

 - Design and data come together to create engaging and meaningful communications

-- All text is legible and purposeful by outlining font sizes, families, colors and hierarchy
+- All text is legible and purposeful by outlining font sizes, families, colors, and hierarchy

-- White-space is used effectively and consistently to reduce unnecessary clutter and make it easier for the reader identify ‘blocks’ within the visualization
+- White-space is used effectively and consistently to reduce unnecessary clutter and make it easier for the reader to identify ‘blocks’ within the visualization

 - Optimized layouts are used for the varying arrays of data content